kitschpatrol/yanki/readme.md

 Behind the scenes, Yanki creates new note type models to match the four default Anki types.
 It keeps track of the notes it has ownership of via a hidden `YankiNamespace` field in each note.

-Linux testing was performed on a Debian 12 arm64 virtual machine.
+Linux testing was performed with Debian 12 and Ubuntu 22, both running on an arm64 virtual machine.
 Anki does not officially support arm64 linux, but a [workaround](https://github.com/ankitects/anki/issues/2302#issuecomment-1374374155) was able to get Anki up and running.
+Getting `obsidian://` links working on Linux required some [manual steps](https://amir.rachum.com/obsidian-uri-linux/).

 ### Other projects